SEO Research

 But teams regularly over-attribute what it can do.

-The easiest way to think about it is this: structured data helps machines interpret the page you already wrote.
+Think of it this way: structured data helps machines interpret the page you already wrote.
 It does not write a better page for you.

 llms.txt is best understood as an optional guidance file, not a discovery guarantee.